 UC Center of Excellence on UAS Safety

-Approval Process for UCD UAS Flight Operations
+Approval Process for UC Davis UAS Flight Operations

 - Risk Management will review the Center’s recommendation, and will either approve or deny the flight request.

-- If the Flight Request is approved, the applicant must comply with Center’s final recommendations and must, at the conclusion of the flight, complete a Flight Report through the UC Drones Web App.
+- If the Flight Request is approved, the applicant must comply with the Center’s final recommendations and must, at the conclusion of the flight, complete a Flight Report through the UC Drones Web App.

 3rd Party Drone Operators and Non-UC Affiliates